sy77777en/video_annotation_folk/labels_markdown/cam_setup/point_of_view/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A third-person 3D game video with the entire character visible.
+- A third-person 3D game video where the entire character is visible on screen.

 </details>